 Turkey is one of the Eurasian countries that straddle between the continents of Europe and Asia.
 Hence, Turkish people can get the best of both worlds as they get influences from Europe and Asia.
-Turkey used to the center of Ottoman Empire until nationalist leader Kemal Ataturk established the modern secular republic of which we know Turkey today.
+Turkey used to the center of the Ottoman Empire until nationalist leader Kemal Ataturk established the modern secular republic of which we know Turkey today.
 For more on this guide for travel to Turkey, you have more information for you below.

-The country itself has had a long history which dates back to the paleolithic age.
-The Turkish War of Independence (taking place between 1919 until 1922) resulted in the establishment of the modern day Turkey republic led by its first president Ataturk.
+The country itself has had a long history which dates back to the Paleolithic age.
+The Turkish War of Independence (taking place between 1919 until 1922) resulted in the establishment of the modern-day Turkey republic led by its first president Ataturk.
 Today,

 Turkey is best known for its diverse cultural heritage.
-It is also a member of several international organizations including United Nations, NATO, EEC and the Council of Europe, to name a few.
+It is also a member of several international organizations including the United Nations, NATO, EEC and the Council of Europe, to name a few.

 Currency: Turkish Lira

 Official Language: Turkish is the official language of Turkey.